Mannerow/doordash-duration-prediction/README.md

 **Continuous Deployment (CD)**

 Continuous Deployment is the automated process of deploying your application to production after it passes the testing phase.
-In this project, I implemented CD to automate the deployment of the Dockerized application to AWS, specifically utilizing Amazon Elastic Container Registry (ECR) and Docker Compose.
+In this project, CD was implemented to automate the deployment of the Dockerized application to AWS, specifically utilizing Amazon Elastic Container Registry (ECR) and Docker Compose.

 Whenever code is pushed to the main branch or manually triggered, the CD workflow performs the following tasks: